front-end-foundations/component/readme.md

 ### Content Slider

-The large image on the images page
+Format the large image on the images page

 ```css
 figure {